 Let’s consider an example where we have a CloudFormation template managing a set of EC2, RDS, and ASG resources.
 There are two steps to enabling Continuous Optimization:

-You can enable this resource provider by running this CloudFormation template in any account you wish to automate.
+You can enable this plugin by running this CloudFormation template in any account you wish to automate.
 Keep in mind that this account should be connected to Densify (as a prerequisite).
-CloudFormation is a regional technology and as such the resource provider must be enabled in each region you wish to automate.
+CloudFormation is a regional technology and as such the plugin must be enabled in each region you wish to automate.

 Start by running this template in any region.
 You will be presented with the following Parameters input screen: